jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
-CI/CD are Principles & Practices that enable teams to release quality code Fail Fast is the most important here.
-The ability to know when stuff is broken is invaluable.
+CI/CD is rooted in agile methodologies, and embodies the culture of a team or company, generally containing a set of operating principles, and a collection of practices which enable dev teams to release quality code more frequently and reliably.
+The term "Fail Fast" is an important one here, and gives development teams the ability to know when stuff is broken which is invaluable.
 It leads to faster fixes and delivery of quality code.
 Quickly fix issues, resubmit fixes.
 Deliver stable code consistently.

 ---
 @snap[west span-45 text-center]